gordon-dsc/nba-travel/README.md

 # Data Wrangling Project Template
+## Project overview

+This project examines how travel and rest impact NBA player performance during the 2024–2025 NBA season.
+The unit of analysis is one row per player per game.
+Player performance is measured using points per minute played.
+Fatigue-related variables include days of rest since the previous game and distance traveled between games.

+The unit of analysis is one row per player per game.
+Player performance is measured using points per minute played.
+Fatigue-related variables include days of rest since the previous game and distance traveled between games.
 ## About this template

 The organizational structure (i.e., the specific way in which the files are nested within folders) of this repository is based on Project TIER's Documentation Protocol (version 4.0).
 [Project TIER](https://www.projecttier.org) (Teaching Integrity in Empirical Research), based out of Haverford College, is a multidisciplinary initiative created to promote reproducible data workflows in undergraduate curricula.
 In addition to hosting pedagogical training workshops for educators, Project TIER also maintains a guide, called the [TIER Protocol](https://www.projecttier.org/tier-protocol/protocol-4-0/), that outlines best practices in reproducible analysis.
 While this repository template takes considerable inspiration from the TIER Protocol, it differs in a couple key ways: